jquery/jquery-migrate/warnings.md

 # jQuery Compat Plugin - Warning Messages

-To allow developers to identify and fix compatibility issues, the development (uncompressed) version of the plugin generates console warning messages whenever any of its functionality is used.
+To allow developers to identify and fix compatibility issues, the development (uncompressed) version of the plugin generates console warning messages whenever any of its functionality is called.
 The messages only appear once on the console for each unique message.

-In most cases they are simply _warnings_ and the code should continue to work properly when the jQuery Compat plugin is used.
+**In most cases these messages are simply _warnings_; the code should continue to work properly with later versions of jQuery as long as the jQuery Compat plugin is used, but we recommmend changing the code where possible.
+The production (compressed) version of the plugin does not generate these warnings.**

-**The production (compressed) version of the plugin does not generate these warnings.** To continue using jQuery code that has compatibility issues without making any changes, simply use the production version.
+To continue using jQuery code that has compatibility issues without making any changes, simply use the production version.
 See the [README](README.md) for download instructions.

 The warnings, causes, and remediation instructions are listed below.